openmetalio/openmetal-docs/docs/kolla-image-update/build-history.md

 ## Image tagging

-When images are built, the date they were built is appended to the image tag, in the format "MM-DD-YYYY".
-Images built on October 7, 2024 for the 2023.2 release will be tagged with `2023.2-ubuntu-jammy-10-07-2024`.
+When images are built, the date they were built is appended to the image tag, in the format "YYYY-MM-DD".
+Images built on October 10, 2024 for the 2023.2 release will be tagged with `2023.2-ubuntu-jammy-2024-10-10`.
 The latest images built will have two tags applied, one being the base tag (`2023.2-ubuntu-jammy`, for example), and the other including the appended date.
 This allows for rolling back to previous images if necessary.